Mega Drive / Genesis Architecture

 Sonic The Hedgehog (1991).

-Frequency modulation or ā€˜FMā€™ synthesis is one of many professional techniques used for synthesising sound, it significantly rose in popularity during the 80s and made way to completely new sounds (many of which you can find by listening to the pop hits from that era).
+Frequency Modulation (FM) synthesis is one of many professional techniques used for producing sound.
+It significantly rose in popularity during the 80s and made way to completely new sounds, many of which you can find by listening to the pop hits from that era (I would give you a list but my music taste is a bit experimental).

-Compared to traditional PSG synthesisers, this was a drastic improvement: You were no longer stuck with pre-defined waveforms.
+Compared to traditional PSG synthesisers, this was a drastic improvement: You were no longer stuck with predefined waveforms.

 Texas Instruments SN76489